 What Should I Do if I'm Stopped for DUI in Michigan?

 Know your rights.
-Michigan OWI criminal defense lawyer Michael P. Manley explains.
+Michigan OWI criminal defense lawyers Manley & Manley explain

 Have you been stopped for drunk driving in Michigan?
 Were you arrested or charged with OWI?
 The decisions you make in the short time after you are stopped can have a significant impact on your legal case if you are arrested.
 It's important to know the law and understand your rights.
 And the reason is simple - DUI charges can have serious consequences.
 You could lose your driver's license, be fined and even imprisoned.

-Michigan DUI defense attorney Michael P. Manley has worked with people from all walks of life facing similar charges.
-He has successfully resolved many of these cases for his clients.
-That's why he's eager to help you.
-Attorney Manley strongly believes that everyone deserves exceptional legal advice - and he's here to help.
+The Michigan DUI defense attorneys at Manley & Manley have worked with people from all walks of life facing similar charges.
+We have successfully resolved many of these cases for our clients.
+That's why we're eager to help you.
+Our attorneys strongly believe that everyone deserves exceptional legal advice - and we're here to help.

 "What should I do if I'm stopped for drunk driving in Michigan?"

 - Don't panic - Stay calm.
 We realize being stopped by a police officer can be disturbing.
 But don't make a potentially bad situation worse.

 - Be polite - Don't be argumentative with the police officer.
 Say "Sir" or "Ma'am" when addressing the officer.
 If you are rude or uncooperative, police might interpret your behavior as a sign that you're intoxicated.

 - Keep your answers short - Answer "yes" or "no" to most questions.
 You don't need to elaborate.
 Remember, anything you say might be used against you and could result in your arrest.

 - Field sobriety tests - Field sobriety tests are completely voluntary.
 You do not have to take them in Michigan.